Dr. Melanie Joy and the Challenge of Male Veganism

 She goes into great detail outlining all the ways vegans can compromise in their relationships without compromising core beliefs.
 Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated, to those like me merely aspiring to lead more vegan lives.

-My 4 Core Vales For Being a Better Vegan
+My Four Core Values For Being a Better Vegan

 In my case, empathy, patience, compromise, and humility are the four attributes I actively try to cultivate in myself.
 Empathy gives me the ability to step outside myself and see how others are experiencing the world.
 Since most vegans have lived as non-vegans, and not the other way around, they are positioned to understand the psychological barriers that carnism keeps in place.
 My own case highlights this reality.
 I consumed meat and dairy for over forty years with no thought to the ethical and environmental impact of my actions.